Jane L. Delgado, Ph.D., M.S.

-Jane L. Delgado is President and Chief Executive Officer.
-She serves on the Board of Governors for Argonne National Labs and on the Board of Health Care Services for the National Academies of Sciences, Engineering, and Medicine.
-Dr. Delgado is a member of the Board of Directors for the Lovelace Respiratory Research Institute (Vice Chair), Keystone Policy Center (Keystone, CO), and the U.S. Soccer Foundation.
-She was appointed by DHHS Secretary to the National Biodefense Science Board and was appointed by the Senate majority leader to the Mickey Leland National Urban Air Toxics Research Center (NUATRC) authorized by Congress.
-Dr. Delgado serves on the national advisory council for Mrs. Rosalyn Carter's Task Force on Mental Health and is a member of BankInter’s Future Trends Forum in Madrid, Spain.
+Dr. Delgado serves on the Board of Governors for Argonne National Labs (Chair, Compensation).
+She also serves on the Board of the Lovelace Biomedical Research Institute (Vice Chair, Chair Nominating); and, the U.S. Soccer Foundation.
+She served on the boards of the Board of Health Care Services for The National Academies of Sciences, Engineering, and Medicine; Kresge Foundation (16 year term); and, publicly traded companies (Adams Respiratory Therapeutics, Inc. makers of Mucinex® and Vestar, Inc. the biotechnology company that developed AmBisome) until they were acquired.
+She was appointed by the DHHS Secretary to the National Biodefense Science Board and was appointed by the Senate majority leader to the Mickey Leland National Urban Air Toxics Research Center (NUATRC) authorized by Congress.
+Dr. Delgado served on the national advisory council for Mrs. Rosalyn Carter's Task Force on Mental Health and is a member of BankInter’s Future Trends Forum in Madrid, Spain.

 Dr. Delgado is a highly respected and sought after thought leader and commentator.
-Her writing has appeared in The Wall Street Journal, The New York Times, The Washington Post, El Mundo (Spain), and other publications.
+Her writing has appeared in Stat News, The Wall Street Journal, The New York Times, The Washington Post, El Mundo (Spain), and other publications.
 She is the recipient of many awards for her work.
 In 2015 she received the FDA Commissioner’s Special Citation, the Dr. Harvey Wiley Award which is the highest award given to a civilian.
-Other examples of recognition for her work include: 2017 Latino Leaders named her to the 101 Most Influential Latinos in the U.S.; 2010, Ladies Home Journal named her one of the “Ladies We Love”; and, in 2008 WebMD recognized her as one of four Health Heroes for her dedication and resilience.
+Other examples of recognition for her work include: 2019 Doctor of Letters by the Board of Trustees of the State University of New York, 2018 Latino Leaders named her to the 101 Most Influential Latinos in the U.S., 2017 Aztec Award Mexican American Opportunity Foundation, 2010, Ladies Home Journal named her one of the “Ladies We Love”; and, in 2008 WebMD recognized her as one of four Health Heroes for her dedication and resilience.
 A practicing clinical psychologist, Dr. Delgado launched her book series the Buena Salud® Guides in 2011.
 The series includes for “…a Healthy Heart,” “…Living with Diabetes,” “Overcoming Depression and Enjoying Life,” “…Arthritis and Your Life” (English & Spanish editions, HarperCollins, 2012), and "New No Gimmick Diet (Buena Salud Press, 2017).
 Previous books include the critically acclaimed “Salud-- The Latina Guide to Total Health “(HarperCollins 1997, 2002),“The Latina Guide to Health: Consejos and Caring Answers” (English & Spanish editions, Newmarket Press, 2010).
 “Salud— The Latina Guide to Total Health,” “The Latina Guide to Health: Consejos and Caring Answers”, and “The Buena Salud® Guide for a Healthy Heart,” were all chosen by the Library Journal as one of the best health books for the year they were published.

 Dr. Delgado served in the Immediate Office of the Secretary of the U.S. Department of Health and Human Services (DHHS).
 Working under then DHHS Secretary Margaret Heckler, she was a key force in the development of the landmark “Report of the Secretary’s Task Force on Black and Minority Health.”
 Prior to working for DHHS, she held a variety of positions including Children’s Talent Coordinator for Sesame Street.